lhazlewood/ansible-role-xcode-clt/README.md

 # Ansible Role for Xcode Command Line Tools

-Ansible role that installs Xcode Command Line Tools on Mac OS X >= 10.10 (Yosemite, El Capitan, Sierra, High Sierra, etc).
+Ansible role that installs Xcode Command Line Tools on Mac OS X >= 10.11 (El Capitan, Sierra, High Sierra, etc).

 This role can be used in any playbook: